Earthquake tax (Turkey): Amount raised

 There are different calculations possible regarding the amount of the money raised.
-In the currently valid exchange rate of about 19 Turkish lira per United States dollar, the Turkish Government raised about 4.5 billion dollars.
-But in view of the exchange rate of below 1.5 Turkish lira per dollar in 2006, the sum raised amounts to 37 billion dollars.
+As of 2023, the Turkish Government raised about $4.5 billion.
+But in view of the exchange rate of below 1.5 Turkish lira per dollar in 2006, the sum raised amounts to $37 billion.
 Similarly calculating, the Gazete Duvar reports that by 2020, between 67.5 – 140 billion lira have been raised since 1999.